onyx-platform/onyx/doc/user-guide/flow-conditions.md

 ### Exceptions

 Flow Conditions give you leverage for handling exceptions without miring your code in `try`/`catch` logic.
 If an exception is thrown from an Onyx transformation function, you can capture it from within your flow conditions by setting `:flow/thrown-exception?` to `true`.
 It's default value is `false`.
 If an exception is thrown, only flow conditions with `:flow/thrown-exception?` set to `true` will be evaluated.
 The value that is normally the segment which is sent to the predicate will be the exception object that was thrown.
 Exception flow conditions must have `:flow/short-circuit?` set to `true`.
+Note that exceptions don't serialize.
+See Post-transformations for sending exception values to downstream tasks.

 ```clojure
 {:flow/from :input-stream